Roasted Boneless Turkey Breast

 How Many Pounds Will I Need to Buy?

-Depending on how many guests you are planning to have for either dinner or Thanksgiving, it is best to measure 1/3 of a pound per serving.
+• Depending on how many guests you plan to have for dinner or Thanksgiving, it is best to measure 1/3 of a pound per serving.

-Therefore, a 2.5 to 3 pounds turkey breast will yield 6-8 servings and will roast for about 1 hour and 35 minutes.
+• Therefore, a 2.5 to 3-pound turkey breast will yield 6-8 servings and roast for about 1 hour and 35 minutes.

-If you plan to have a larger group, then 4 to 5 pounds will yield about 8 to 10 servings and will require about 2 hours and 30 minutes to roast, or until the meat thermometer pops out, or it registers at 165 F.
+• If you plan to have a larger group, consider using 4 to 5 pounds will yield about 8 to 10 servings and will require about 2 hours and 30 minutes to roast, or until the meat thermometer pops out, or if it registers at 165 F.

 • If Frozen: Allow the breast to sit in your refrigerator to thaw, for at least 2 days before cooking.
 Then allow the breast to warm up to room temperature for at least 2 hours before cooking.